yktoo/yktoo.com/content/blog/0222/index.en.md

 Holland is decidedly and prominently a bike-land.
 Any Dutch settlement features miles of bike paths, bike traffic-lights, special bike road marking, ubiquitous bike parkings and bike rental at every train station.

-But [our Houten][post:221] seems to be in the lead here.
+But [our Houten]({{< relref "/blog/0221" >}}) seems to be in the lead here.
 {{< imgfig "https://1.bp.blogspot.com/-BWYKADytYs4/VAwn806pgmI/AAAAAAAAfZQ/ShyjBlfSzVs/s1600/dsc06631.picasaweb.jpg" >}}

 <!--more-->

 An active growth of Houten municipality began in 1970's.
 Back then it was just a little village with about four thousand inhabitants.
 It is around that time that a strategic plan, whose objective was to stimulate the residents to use bikes while discouraging them from driving, has been developed.
-This was also the time when the butterfly-shaped by-pass road (the {{< fl "Rondweg" >}}) was built—I mentioned it along with the district breakdown in my [last post][post:221].
+This was also the time when the butterfly-shaped by-pass road (the {{< fl "Rondweg" >}}) was built—I mentioned it along with the district breakdown in my [last post]({{< relref "/blog/0221" >}}).

 One of the strategic provision stipulated that with a car one district from another can only be reached using the by-pass road, and there would be no drive-through route.
 Cyclists don't face this restriction, therefore biking to friends' is often faster than driving.
 {{< imgfig "https://1.bp.blogspot.com/-4fxInPq3o0g/VAwoGI91qPI/AAAAAAAAfaY/LYUWn2BcW6w/s1600/dsc06644.picasaweb.jpg" >}}